 Tra DiNoi’ on Cross Creek Drive offers European and Italian dishes.
 A meal for two will run about $100.
 Nobu Malibu is just minutes from the beach and provides an upscale but cozy and casual atmosphere.
 The main dining room has an enclosed patio, and they do require reservations that can be made up to one month in advance.

 A local classic, Geoffrey’s Malibu, is known for their amazing food and equally amazing view.
 The restaurant is right on the beach at 27400 Pacific Coast Hwy.
 There’s plenty of seafood on the menu, but unique offerings like brie can be had, as well as succulent steak.

 Casa Malibu is a good spot for a family and more reasonably priced; they still offer a view and nice accommodations.
 Finally, Surfrider Beach Club is a nice spot to lay your head at a very reasonable price.

 Where is Malibu Beach

 Getting to Malibu is an easy hour’s drive from anywhere in the San Fernando Valley or Los Angeles.
-Expect an hour drive from Orange County with traffic.
+Expect a 2-hour drive from Orange County with traffic.
 Next time you are looking for a weekend getaway, and explore Malibu Beach.